Hasbrouck Gold Project Exploration

 Gold Mountain Metallurgical Test Program

-Crushed reject material remaining after recent assays from continuous surface sampling are currently being tested for amenability for heap leaching by “Bottle Roll” tests at Kappes Cassiday & Associates, Reno.
-The material is well oxidized and fractured.
+Crushed reject material remaining after recent assays from continuous surface sampling were tested for amenability for heap leaching by “Bottle Roll” tests at Kappes Cassiday & Associates, Reno.
+The material is well oxidized and fractured and these initial tests indicated that it should leach as well as ore from Hasbrouck Mine.
+Further metallurgical testwork is required to confirm this view.

 Hasbrouck deposit Exploration